-Citi is an advertising partner
+Citi is an advertising partner.

-To help you decide if the Citi Premier Card is the right travel credit card for you, we interviewed Julia Menez, a point strategy coach and the host of the Geobreeze Travel Podcast.
+To help you decide if the Citi Premier Card is the right travel credit card for you, we interviewed Julia Menez, a points strategy coach and the host of the Geobreeze Travel Podcast.
 She shared some of her favorite features of this card and why others might love it.

-Generous sign-up bonus
+Generous welcome bonus

 Elevated rewards in popular spending categories

-Not only can you earn 3X points in some of the most popular spending categories, but according to Menez, with a bit of creativity, you can take advantage of those elevated points for other purchases.
+Not only can you earn 3X points in some of the most popular spending categories, but, according to Menez, with a bit of creativity, you can take advantage of those elevated points for other purchases.

-“Let’s say you need to make a purchase at Lowe’s, but you would only earn 1X points there,” Menez said.
+“Let’s say you need to make a purchase at Lowe’s, but you would only earn 1X points there,” Menez says.
 “Instead, you could go to your grocery and buy Lowe’s gift cards with your Citi Premier to earn 3X points, then use those gift cards at Lowe’s.”